reilabs/llvm-to-cairo/docs/ALU Design.md

 and no host operating system.
 The pointer length is just one of its parameters we accept at this stage of the project.
 This target triple is a temporary choice before a custom target triple is proposed.
 When designing our custom triple, it is possible that the choice of `usize` and `isize` width will be reevaluated and possibly changed to match the width of the field element.
-Also, since `aarch64-unknown-none-softfloat` does not naturally support 128 bit integers, we do not expect LLVM to generate `i128` in the IR.
-Our custom triple may support this data type.

-Summing up, we expect to see in the IR integers of the following lengths: 1, 8, 16, 32 and 64 bits.
+Summing up, we expect to see in the IR integers of the following lengths: 1, 8, 16, 32, 64 and 128 bits.
-After proposing our custom triple, we will expect 128 bit integers to appear in the IR, which will require extending the polyfills set with `i128` support.
 We do not intend to support operations over arbitrary-width integers.
+We also decided to add support for 128 bit integers in later phase of the project.

 #### Pointers